rbind/blog.jemu.name/content/posts/2020-05-17-migrating-themes-and-overhauling-the-rest/index.en.md

 {{< figure src="theme-package-taxonomy.png" alt="Bottom of a blog post showing a list of used R packages with package-emoji displayed before each" caption="I thought this was a little prettier than `sessionInfo()`" >}}

-My goal was to declare the used (or at least the important) packages in my posts YAML-header and then get a list of packages at the bottom of the post, where each package would link to an overview page where you could see
+My goal was to declare the packages I used (or at least those I want to highlight) in my posts YAML-header and then get a list of packages at the bottom of the post, where each one would link to an overview page where you could see

 1. Metadata about the package (CRAN/GitHub link, maybe a package description?)
 2. All the posts that utilize that package